florenciacaromartinez/Bio2Py/README.md

 Bio2Py (BioWin to Python) is a Python package that runs BioWin simulations using Python.
 This API is based on the usage of PyAutoGUI Python package to automate loading influent data, running steady-state and dynamic simulations, and saving simulation results without manual intervention.

+Bio2Py, developed in Python 3.12.0, operates with BioWin versions 6.2 and 6.0.

 Instalation
 ---------------